digital-blueprint/relay-blob-bundle/README.md

 `Blob File cleanup`: This cronjob is for cleanup purposes.
 It starts every hour and deletes old files.

 ### Send Report Cronjob
-`Blob File send reports`: This cronjob sends reports to given email adresses.
-In this reports there are all files which are going to be deleted in the next 30 days.
+`Blob File send reports`: This cronjob sends reports to given email adresses, or the bucket owner.
+In this reports there are all files which are going to be deleted in the timeframe specified in the config.
 The email adresse are attached to these files or there is a default in the config.
-This cronjob starts every Monday at 9 o'clock in the Morning.
+This cronjob starts every Monday at 9 o'clock in the Morning (UTC).